Essay guidelines

 Body paragraphs

-Don’t forget to make use of transition sentences and transition words, as well as suitable headings, and correct capitalization.
+When planning your paragraphs, don’t forget to make use of transition sentences and transition words, as well as suitable headings, and correct capitalization.

 -